 - Continue highlighting similar content.
-As the content is selected, it will be tagged with the structural tag that was selected in Step 2.
+As the content is selected, it will be placed in the tag that was selected in Step 2.

-The Individual Parents toggle provides a quick way to select multiple items (text runs, images, bullets, etc.) to tag them similarly but at the same time, to place them in their own tags (as opposed to putting them all in the same tag).
-This is useful, for example, in selecting all of the bullets in a list and then placing them into their own <Lbl> tags.
+The Individual Parents toggle provides a quick way to select multiple items (text runs, images, bullets, etc.) and place them in their own tags (as opposed to putting them all in the same tag).
+This is useful, for example, when selecting all of the bullets in a list and then placing them into their own <Lbl> tags.

 How to Use Individual Parents:

-- Move the selected tags to the correct reading order.
+- Move the selected tags to the correct reading order if needed.
 Note: By default, this feature is turned off so that when content is selected and tagged, the items are all placed in the same tag.

 - Paragraph – Places the selected text inside a <P> tag.